subvisual/subvisual.com/src/posts/2023-11-22-moving-things-around-gyroscopes-mousemove-and-perspective/index.md

 Note that the event listener has to be attached specifically to the `window`.

-As the gamma rotation is `0` when the device is "centered", this will shift the image left or right when you turn your your device either way.
+As the gamma rotation is `0` when the device is "centered", this will shift the image left or right when you turn your device either way.

 In reality, you probably want to process the gamma value into some other value rather than use it directly in the CSS, but the basic idea is the same.